benhoyt/benhoyt.github.com/writings/2020-06-01-lwn-replacing-google-analytics.md

 </p>
 </div>

-<p>Even though Matomo is the most popular open source analytics tool and has been around the longest, it's still only used <a href="https://trends.builtwith.com/analytics/Matomo">on 1.4%</a> of the top one million websites, roughly a fiftieth of GA's market share &mdash; it's hard for even well-known open source software to compete with the $600 billion gorilla.</p>
+<p>Even though Matomo is the most popular open source analytics tool and has been around the longest, it's still only used <a href="https://trends.builtwith.com/analytics/Matomo">on 1.4%</a> of the top one million web sites, roughly a fiftieth of GA's market share &mdash; it's hard for even well-known open source software to compete with the $600 billion gorilla.</p>

 <p>Matomo is written in PHP and uses MySQL as its data store.
 It's licensed under the GNU General Public License (GPL), and supports <a href="https://matomo.org/docs/installation/">installing it yourself</a> for free (standalone or as a Wordpress plugin), two relatively low cost cloud options, and enterprise pricing.</p>